nick-kanakis/effective-java-in-a-nutshell/README.md

 Eg: Entry inner class of Map.
 While each entry is associated with a map, the methods on an entry (getKey, getValue, and setValue) do not need access to the map.

-**Tip: ** As we said before make your inner class static at creation and remove static if you really need to as you develop further.
+**Tip** As we said before make your inner class static at creation and remove static if you really need to as you develop further.

+**Static keyword**

+- *Static field:*  static variables go in a particular pool in JVM memory called Metaspace (or PemGen), this means that if a field is declared static, then exactly a single copy of that field is created and shared among all instances of that class.
+It doesn’t matter how many times we initialize a class;
+there will always be only one copy of static field belonging to it.
+The value of this static field will be shared across all object of either same of any different class.
+- *Static Methods:* static methods also belong to a class instead of the object, and so they can be used without creating objects of the class.
+Static methods cannot be overridden, and canot access non-static content
+- *Static Block:* A static block is used for initializing static variables.
+- *Static Class:* Discussed in section above.

 ### Item 25: Limit source files to a single top-level class